ccpp/list_cal/README.rst

 Bugs?
 Wishes?
 Pull requests?
 ============================

-Please report bugs in TYPO3 forge at https://forge.typo3.org/projects/extension-list_cal/issues/new
+The project on forge.typo3.org has been archived.
+Therefore, issues should now be filed at the github repository:

-Get the latest source using the git repo `https://review.typo3.org/p/TYPO3CMS/Extensions/list_cal.git`.
+Please report bugs to the issue tracker at https://github.com/ccpp/list_cal/issues.